NOTRE DAME TOURS

 Depart from Point of Origin to Madrid, Spain

-As your long-awaited pilgrimage begins to unfold, make your way to your local airport, carrying with you
+As your long-awaited pilgrimage begins to unfold, make your way to your local airport, carrying with you the prayers and intentions that have been quietly forming in your heart.
+There, you will board your overnight flight(s) to Madrid, entrusting your journey to the Lord’s loving care.

 Madrid, Spain